Boy Interrupted: Dana Perry (mother)

-Evan's mother was equally supportive of Evan, and it was her idea to film everything going on in Evan's life so that therapists would believe her and would have a better idea of what is going on.
-When Evan was five years old he actually explained to his mother how he was going to commit suicide, very detailed as well.
-She recorded it and put it in the documentary and it shows Evan climbing onto his bed and showing his mom how he was going to hang himself from the roof of his room.
-Dana Perry was very caring towards her son and tried everything she could to stop his story from ending so soon.
+Evan's mother was equally supportive of Evan.
+It was her idea to film Evan's life so that therapists would believe her and have a better idea of what was going on.
+When Evan was 5 years old, he explained his detailed suicide plan to her.
+She recorded it and put it in the documentary.
+It revealed Evan climbing onto his bed and showing his mom how he was going to hang himself from the roof of his room.
+Dana Perry was very caring towards her son, trying everything she could to stop his story from ending so soon.

 Nick Perry (brother)

-Nick Perry was Evan's half brother from the dads side of the family.
-Throughout the documentary, Nick explained how most of the songs Evan wrote were very relatable for someone Nick's age.
-Nick was more than 5 years older than Evan, so while Evan was 7 years old, writing songs about his inner pain and demons in his head, Nick was in high school and experiencing this.
-However, there is a certain level of normality when a teenager experiences these thoughts compared to a seven year old.
-When Evan committed suicide, Nick rushed over to the Perry's house to be there for them.
-When the suicide note was discovered and Nick read it, he realized that everything Evan was experiencing was common.
-Evan was scared of failing, he wanted to fit in, and he was insecure.
-Nick along with every teenager feels this at one point or another, Evan just felt it to a different intensity.
-Because of this, Nick felt responsible to some degree, he believed that if he had talked to Evan and told him that it was perfectly normal and ok to feel that way then Evan would've been saved.
+Nick Perry was Evan's half brother from his father's side of the family.
+Throughout the documentary, Nick explained how most of the songs Evan wrote were relatable for someone Nick's age in high school.
+When Evan committed suicide, Nick rushed over to the Perry's house.
+When he discovered the suicide note, he realized that everything Evan wrote was a common experience.
+Evan was scared of failing, wanted to fit in, and was insecure.
+Nick felt like this at one point or another, and Evan had only felt it in a different intensity.
+Because of this, Nick felt responsible for Evan's suicide; he believed that if he had talked to him, Evan would have still been alive.